-Work through the Prosci methodology; the assessments and tools from Phase 1 – Preparing for Change like the PCT Assessment, Risk Assessment, and Group Impact analysis (all in the Impact Index).
+Work through the Prosci methodology; the assessments and tools from Phase 1 – Preparing for Change like the PCT Assessment, Risk Assessment, and Group Analysis (all in the Impact Index).
 Highlight any pieces of information you don’t know and identify who in your organization you will work with to get that information.
 This will help you understand the ‘lay of the land’ and create the situational awareness needed for planning and customization work in Phase 2 – Managing Change.

 Prosci’s best practices research is the largest body of knowledge on the subject of change management.
-What we know from 20 years of research is that active and visible sponsorship is the number-one indicator of change success.
+What we know from 20 years of research is that active and visible sponsorship is the number one indicator of change success.
 While the discipline of change management has changed over the last two decades, the importance of the leader’s role in change has remained constant.
 How do I get my primary sponsor to devote time to being active and visible?

 As you go through this process, identify a few key actions you need from them that will have the biggest impact (keep it simple).
 Be very specific about what you want them to do.
 Do lots of the heavy lifting for your sponsor by doing as much preparation as you can for them.
 And, make sure they get to directly experience the impact their efforts make—this will reinforce their ‘active and visible’ sponsor behavior and create an advocate you can use to influence other missing or reluctant sponsors in your organization.

 Prosci’s research clearly shows the value of starting change management activities at the initiation of a project.
 In fact, 85% of research participants responded that project initiation is when they ‘should start change management’ versus the 40% who actually did.
 Starting earlier directly correlates with the percent of study participants who met or exceeded project objectives as a result.
 So why is it so difficult to get project managers to start change management earlier—or to do change management at all?

-For many project managers, they feel change management will add time, resources, and cost to the project.
-They may have the perception that change management is the ‘touchy feely’ stuff.
+Many project managers feel change management will add time, resources and cost to the project.
+They may have the perception that change management is the ‘touchy-feely’ stuff.
 They may also feel like you are pushing your own agenda or getting in the way of meeting project deadlines or budgets.
 Your challenge then is to align what you care about with what they care about—successful project outcomes.

 You may also need to engage your primary sponsor to work with the project manager’s manager or supervisor to embrace ‘embedding change management’ as a change to the way projects are managed.
 Be flexible with your project manager; take what they will give you initially until you can demonstrate value.
 Learn more with this webinar about integrating change management and project management.

-Connect with the primary sponsor if possible; or work through others to engage with them.
+Connect with the primary sponsor if possible, or work through others to engage with them.
 Spend time with the project manager.
 Create opportunities for their interests to be realized in alignment with organizational goals and objectives.
 Understand your communications and training options and resources.
-Learn how managers and supervisor competencies are built.
-Own your change practitioner or change leadership role as one that really matters; even if it is not your formal title.
+Learn how manager and supervisor competencies are built.
+Own your change practitioner or change leadership role as one that really matters, even if it is not your formal title.

-There are common themes throughout the responses to these frequently asked questions:
+You can see common themes throughout the responses to these frequently asked questions: